gerritdaniels/ctrl/readme.md

 };
 ```

 All standard containers are supported.
+Note that when serializing to JSON multimaps and unordered_multimaps can't contain
+duplicate keys.
+This is because all map types are serialized as JSON objects.

 ```cpp
 class ContainerClass